lerthy/Project3_LS/WAF-Report.md

 - API Gateway POST/OPTIONS without auth; RDS SG allows 0.0.0.0/0 to 5432 (demo).
 - Terraform remote state in S3 with DynamoDB lock and encryption.
 - DB credentials stored in SSM Parameter Store (`/rds/db_username`, `/rds/db_password` SecureString, `/rds/db_name`, `/rds/rds_address`) and read by Lambda at runtime.
+- There are no Network ACLs (NACLs) configured for your VPC subnets.
+All subnet-level traffic filtering is handled by default AWS settings and security groups.

 ### Gaps
 - RDS publicly accessible SG; Lambda not in VPC; no KMS CMKs for S3/RDS.
 - API lacks authentication/authorization and WAF; CodeBuild IAM policies broad with wildcards.
 - No secret rotation; SSM path not scoped to environment.
+- Missing stateless, subnet-level traffic filtering
+- No defense-in-depth at the subnet layer
+- Cannot explicitly deny unwanted IPs or ports at the subnet level

 ### TF improvements
 - Place RDS in private subnets and restrict SG to Lambda/VPC CIDR; attach KMS CMK to RDS and S3.
 - Put Lambda in VPC with least-priv SG; add Secrets Manager for credentials with rotation; scope SSM paths by env.
 - Add API auth (API key/JWT/Cognito) and AWS WAF ACL; tighten IAM to least privilege.
+- Define a NACL resource in Terraform

 ### Evidence
 - `infra/modules/s3/main.tf` (public access block, OAI policy)